Vedant1521/Deep-Packet-Analyzer/README.md

 # DPI Engine - Deep Packet Inspection System

 This document explains **everything** about this project - from basic networking concepts to the complete code architecture.
-After reading this, you should understand exactly how packets flow through the system without needing to read the code.

 ---